cloudmesh-community/fa18-516-21/project-report/report.md

 ## Conclusion and future work

 Cloudmesh GraphQL App provides a very nice interface so it can be used by non-technical users as well.
-There are some performance bottlencks which we observerd for sorting, but it is not actually GraphQL issue because the sorting function was provided by `mongoengine`.
+There are some performance bottlenecks which we observerd for sorting, but it is not actually GraphQL issue because the sorting function was provided by `mongoengine`.
 We think that after indexing and tweaking some parameters for mongodb it can be improved but we haven't tried it.
 In future